Removing a node from an Elasticsearch cluster

 Wait for the shard relocation process to complete before proceeding to the next step.

-After enabling shard allocation, you can safely stop the Elasticsearch process on the node you want to remove.
+After all shards have relocated to the other nodes, you can safely stop the Elasticsearch process on the node you want to remove.
 Depending on your installation method and operating system, the command to stop Elasticsearch may vary.
 For example, if you are using systemd on a Linux system, you can execute the following command:

 sudo systemctl stop elasticsearch